-For the weights of sub-indexes I3j (j=1, 2, 3), an objective weight method based on information entropy (IE) is utilized to calculate weights of I3j.
-According to the IE method (Zou et al. 2006), the weight of an index is correlated to its assessment values of alternatives, so the weights of sub-indexes I3j aren’t presented in Table 3 and will provide in the case study.
+For the weights of sub-indexes I3j (j=1, 2, 3), an objective weight method based on information entropy (IE) is utilized to calculate the weights of I3j.
+According to the IE method (Zou et al. 2006), the weight of an index is correlated with the assessment values of its alternatives, so the weights of sub-indexes I3j are not presented in Table 3, but they will be provided in the case study.

-When applying the TOPSIS method for importance ranking of user nodes, each user node is treated as an element, sub-indexes are treated as decision criteria of elements.
-The assessment of comprehensive importance of user nodes is transformed into a multi-criteria decision-making problem then.
-The decision criteria are the comprehensive values of elements, i.e. the comprehensive importance of user nodes.
-Detailed steps of the TOPSIS method see Kim et al. (1997) and Certa et al. (2013).
-The relative closeness to the ideal solution provided by the TOPSIS analysis is the value of comprehensive importance of each user node.
+When applying the TOPSIS method for the importance ranking of user nodes, each user node is treated as an element, and sub-indexes are treated as the decision criteria of elements.
+The assessment of the comprehensive importance of user nodes is then transformed into a multi-criteria decision-making problem.
+The decision criteria are the comprehensive values of elements, i.e., the comprehensive importance of user nodes.
+For the detailed steps of the TOPSIS method, see Kim et al. (1997) and Certa et al. (2013).
+The relative closeness to the ideal solution provided by the TOPSIS analysis is the value of the comprehensive importance of each user node.

 3 Seismic performance-cost curve of pipeline structures